flapjack/flapjack/README.md

 [http://localhost:3081/](http://localhost:3081)

 **Other OSes:**

-Currently we only make a package for Ubuntu Precise.
-If you feel comfortable getting a ruby 1.9 or 2.0 environment going then you can also just install flapjack from rubygems.org:
+Currently we only make a package for Ubuntu Precise (amd64).
+If you feel comfortable getting a ruby 1.9 or 2.0 environment going on your preferred OS, then you can also just install flapjack from rubygems.org:

 ```text
 gem install flapjack